hellock/labman/README.md

 - [x] Show all members according to the admission year and position
 - [ ] Make supervisor on the member overview page clickable
 - [ ] Delete publications
+- [x] Support submitting forms besides bibtex to add publications
 - [ ] Notification module
 - [ ] Log users' activities
 - [ ] Search box
 - [ ] Facility management
 - [ ] Show statistics
+- [ ] Support candidates and alumni
+- [ ] Design an icon for LabMan